picodata/sbroad/doc/design/global_tables_rfc.md

 ## GroupBy && aggregates on global tables

-If projection has aggregates and/or we have GroupBy/Having node and child distribution under Projection(if no GroupBy/Having), GroupBy/Having node has distribution Global then we don’t need 2-stage transformation for that.
+If the projection has aggregates and/or we have a GroupBy/Having node and a child distribution under Projection(if no GroupBy/Having), and/or a GroupBy/Having node has distribution Global, then we don’t need 2-stage transformation for that.
 Instead we can execute it in one stage.